As alcohols are easily synthesized and easily transformed into other compounds, they serve as important intermediates in organic synthesis.

 In nucleophilic substitution reactions, alcohols are considered the ideal leaving group.

-In SN1 reactions, primary alcohols are favored.
+- In SN1 reactions, tertiary alcohols are favored.

-In SN2 reactions, tertiary alcohols are favored.
+- In SN2 reactions, primary alcohols are favored.

 The easiest way to protect alcohol is with a silyl group (such as TMS or trimethylsilyl chloride), converting the alcohol from (-OH) to (-O-TMS).
 Alcohols protected with these can be protected using fluorine (F–).